ibm-cloud-docs/cloud-native/topic-api-rest-create.md

 * Accept unknown attributes as part of the response.
     > Do not issue an exception if you receive an unexpected variable.
 If the response contains the information you need, it doesn't matter what else comes along for the ride.

-These guidelines are especially relevant for strongly typed languages like Java, where JSON serialization and deserialization often occurs indirectly.
+These guidelines are especially relevant for strongly typed languages like Java, where JSON serialization and deserialization often occur indirectly.
 For example, the Jackson libraries, or JSON-P/JSON-B. Look for language mechanisms that let you specify more generous behavior like ignoring unknown attributes, or to define or filter which attributes must be serialized.

 ### Versioning RESTful APIs
 {: #version-api}